awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-deploy-application.md

 1. Choose **Create deployment**\.
 Information about your newly created deployment appears on the **Deployments** page\.

 ## Monitor and Troubleshoot Your Deployment<a name="tutorials-windows-deploy-application-monitor"></a>

+Use the AWS CLI or the console to monitor and troubleshoot your deployment\.

 **Topics**
 + [To monitor and troubleshoot your deployment \(CLI\)](#tutorials-windows-deploy-application-monitor-cli)